Belgian Player of the Year (basketball)

 The Belgian Prayer of the Year (Belgische Speler van het Jaar in Dutch) is an annual Basketball League Belgium Division I award given to the best player with a Belgian nationality.
-The award is organised by the Belgian newspaper Het Nieuwsblad.
+The award is organized by the Belgian newspaper Het Nieuwsblad.

+The first award was given after the 1958-59 season.
+From the 1974-75 season, the award is also given to woman.

+Between 1981 and 1994, Rik Samaey won the award for a record of ten times.